DJDuque/pgfplots/README.md

 [tectonic](https://crates.io/crates/tectonic) crate as a dependency.

-	If you already have a LaTeX distribution installed in your system, it is recommended not to use this feature and process the LaTeX code directly; this will significantly reduce compilation and processing times.
+	If you already have a LaTeX distribution installed in your system, it is recommended to process the LaTeX code directly.
+The `tectonic` crate pulls in a lot of dependencies, which significantly increase compilation and processing times.
 Plotting a quadratic function is still very simple:

 	```rust
 	use pgfplots::axis::plot::Plot2D;